EXPERTS IN HERBAL PET CARE | Call 01308 897272 or email info@dorwest.com

 NOT ENOUGH EXERCISE: Particularly during the autumn and winter months, many dogs don't receive as much exercise as they should.
 If the amount of food they're eating doesn't reflect this reduction in exercise, a potential problem arises:

 Limited exercise plus the same amount of food = all the hallmarks for creating an overweight dog.
-Read more about our 6 winter exercises for dogs.

 It's the same for us, if we stopped exercising but kept eating large portions, our weight would increase too.
 Making sure your dog receives plenty of exercise is so important and is one of the best ways of maintaining a healthy weight for your dog.